Cleric-K/vJoySerialFeeder/Docs/Linux.md

 Install with `sudo apt-get install libevdev2` or whatever your package manager is.

 ## Running

-* If you are using the version that needs mono, go in a console to wherever you unpacked vJoySerialFeeder and execute `mono vJoySerialFeeder.exe`
+Open a console, go to wherever you unpacked vJoySerialFeeder and execute `mono vJoySerialFeeder.exe`.
-* If you are using the bundles you can execute them directly.

 ## Limitations